-People with disability who identify in the LGBTIQ+ community experience compounding disadvantage.
+People with disability who identify in the LGBTQIA+ community experience compounding disadvantage.
 This means that the disadvantage they may experience due to disability can be made more impactful by their sexuality or gender or identity diversity.
-Our LGBTIQ+ community may be less likely to access the supports they need and champion their rights.
+Our LGBTQIA+ community may be less likely to access the supports they need and champion their rights.
 We need to understand this, in order to advocate effectively for the rights of all people with disability.

 A lack of supports and services may lead to isolation and vulnerability, bullying, and mental health issues.
-Even when services are accessed, the needs of people with disability who identify as LGBTIQ+ can sometimes be ignored if services are not inclusive, safe and accessible.
-For example, LGBTIQ+ adults with intellectual disability living in supported accommodation may find expression of their sexual identity difficult in non-inclusive environments.
+Even when services are accessed, the needs of people with disability who identify as LGBTQIA+ can sometimes be ignored if services are not inclusive, safe and accessible.
+For example, LGBTQIA+ adults with intellectual disability living in supported accommodation may find expression of their sexual identity difficult in non-inclusive environments.
 This is usually because assumptions are made and decisions about people with disability are made without them.

 Discrimination prevents people with disability who identify with a diverse community group from expressing their views and wishes.
-People who are LGBTIQ+ with disability may rely on a small network of supporters or carers who may not be aware of their sexual orientation, gender identity or intersex status.
+People who are LGBTQIA+ with disability may rely on a small network of supporters or carers who may not be aware of their sexual orientation, gender identity or intersex status.
 Alternatively, they may be open about their sexual orientation, gender identity or intersex status but feel that this is sometimes ignored as a result of their disability.

 - People with disability may be at higher risk for sexual abuse, including intimate partner violence, than in the general population.